 CRISPR-Cas for bacterial resistance Bacterial resistance to antibiotics is among the top three major health threats according to the World Health Organization.
-Rather than producing more antibiotics. which mav worsen the problem, we have taken а unique which we approach, in reverse bacterial resistance to antibiotics.
-Our approach uses the genetic engineering tool, CRISPR-Cas, to eliminate resistance genes from bacteria, and at the same time to enable growth of antibiotic-sensitive bacteria.
+Rather than producing more antibiotics, which may worsen the problem, we taken have а unique approach, in which we reverse bacterial antibiotics. resistance to Our approach uses the genetic engineering tool, CRISPR-Cas, to eliminate genes from resistance bacteria, and at the same time to enable growth of antibiotic-sensitive bacteria.
 Prof. Qimron is Chair of the Department of Clinical Microbiology and Immunology.
 He has authored over 50 scientific articles, some in prestigious journals such as Nature, Science, and Cell.
 He won the prestigious ERC grant twice.
-He is also the CTO of a company established based on his inventions, Trobix-Bio. https://flaxadam.wixsite.com/qimronlab
+He is also the CTO of a company established based on his inventions, Trobix-Bio. https://flaxadam.wixsite.com/gimronlab